22 Groups

 In this section, we introduce a few mathematical concepts of organizing or decomposing the elements of a given group.
 One way is to decompose a group as a Cartesian product of finitely many groups – note that we apply in the context of abelian or commutative groups.

 Another way is by focusing on a homomorphic property.
-Suppose we specify a subgroup of a group
+Suppose we specify a subgroup

 .
 Then, either by a left-side or right-side operation, the mother group